Everyone can feel that something in the world is colder than it should be.

 Warmth is proximity.
 Cold is distance.
 Not two forces.
 One source, one variable, two experiences.

 Evil is not a creation.
 Cold is not a thing with its own source.
 It is what you feel when you leave the fire.
 Darkness is not a presence.
 It is an absence.
 Sin is not the opposite of goodness.
-It is a coordinate.
+It is rebellion that results in displacement: the creature at the wrong coordinates.

 The farther from the fire, the colder it gets.